ZeroNerodaHero/USACO_Platinum_Contest/README.md

 ### 4. Vague Definition

-Sometimes we have to convert vague defintion to clear defintion.
+Sometimes we have to convert vague definition to clear definition.

 For example, in [Sprinklers 2](2020_03Open/sprinklers.cpp), the transition line is above the read block or on the left side of blue block.
 It is not exactly at one point (i, j).
 Another example is [Out of Sorts](2018_03Open/sort.cpp).
 The partition point is between i and i+1, not at i or i+1.
 For these cases, the clear definition must be provided to complete the computation.